notcool100/astro-collaborative-whiteboard/README.md

 # PCS Draw - Collaborative Whiteboard Web Application

-PCS Draw is a real-time collaborative whiteboard web application inspired by Excalidraw Pro.
-It allows multiple users to draw, design, and collaborate on a shared canvas in real-time.
+PCS Draw is a real-time collaborative whiteboard web application that enables teams to brainstorm, design, and collaborate seamlessly on a shared canvas in real-time.

 ## Project Documentation